mdolidon/hamster/configuration.md

 ## Basic syntax rules

 White space only matters in so far that it separates keywords.
 Line breaks do not matter as long as they are not in the middle of a keyword or value.
+All keywords are lower-case.

 The order of the rules and directives may matter amongst rules of the same kind (for example, when there are several different storage rules, the first applicable rule wins).
 But apart of that, rules can appear in any order that fits you best.